 If object is of type Any, any name is permitted and the property access is of type Any.

-Otherwise, if name denotes an accessible property member in the apparent type of object, the property access is of the type of that property.
+Otherwise, if name denotes an accessible apparent property (section 3.10.1) in the type of object, the property access is of the type of that property.
 Public members are always accessible, but private and protected members of a class have restricted accessibility, as described in 8.2.2.

 Otherwise, the property access is invalid and a compile-time error occurs.